abelph/abelph.github.io/index.md

 - Unconventional Computation

 ## Fun Facts About Me
-- I have a 3d printer which I use to print out small things.
+- I know a lot about microphones.
+I also do quite a bit of audio editing.
 - I love movies!
 I watch them so often I had to get a season pass at Alamo Drafthouse.
 - I can do a wide variety of voices and strange accents.